Posted on Leave a comment

 Les Paul Jack

-The season is changing, old guitars are coming out of cupboards, if your electrics are crackly or your guitar keeps cutting out it might just be a Dirty Jack – don’t blame your pickups.
+The season is changing, old guitars are coming out of cupboards, if your electrics are crackly or your guitar keeps cutting out it might just be a Dirty guitar jack – don’t blame your pickups.
+At least not yet.

 It’s pretty simple really, if you’ve got a crackly guitar the jack may just need cleaning.
-Don’t blame your pickups straight away, jack sockets, switches and pots are more likely to cause problems than your pickups.
+Don’t blame your pickups straight away.
+Jack sockets, switches and pots are more likely to cause problems than your pickups.

-Of course, when you eliminate all the other possibilities you might be needing me:
+Of course, when you eliminate all the other possibilities you might be needing a repairer.
+Here’s a list of repairers in NZ:

 Incidentally, it’s an “output” jack, not an “input” jack – just a pet hate of mine.